 Military OneSource counseling and other services

-Discharged service members, retired service members, their immediate families and surviving spouses can continue to take advantage of the extensive counseling and support services offered by Military OneSource — some for 365 days after transitioning out, some longer.
+Discharged service members, retired service members, their immediate families and surviving spouses can continue to take advantage of the extensive counseling and support services offered by Military OneSource –for 180 days after transitioning out and some for longer.

 Leaving no one behind

 If you or someone you know is struggling with homelessness or is at imminent risk of becoming homeless, the VA can help.
 Contact your local VA medical center by calling 877-4AID-VET (877-424-3838) or visiting va.gov/homeless to connect with the care that will get you back on your feet.

 A Military Funeral Honors ceremony will be provided to eligible beneficiaries upon request at no cost to the family.